NFDI4Chem/VibrationalSpectroscopyOntology/docs/competency_questions.md

  * In what context was it performed, e.g. as part of what study or investigation?
 > Requires to clarify the hierarchy in the ontology: e.g. experiment < investigation < project

- ~* What protocol and devices were used?~
-> Somehow redundant with the following one; "what protocol" meaningful only within a workgroup

  * What devices were used?